ramnauth/ramnauth.github.io/_posts/CS 102 2018/2018-09-10-introduction.md

 # If you want a category or tag to have its own page,
 # check out `_featured_categories` and `_featured_tags` respectively.
 ---
 In order to begin programming, we need a programming (or development) environment. **Text editors**, such as Microsoft Word, allows us to write/edit text.
-The text editor that we will be using to write/edit code is [Visual Studio Code]((https://code.visualstudio.com/)), or "VS Code" for short.
+The text editor that we will be using in class to write/edit code is [Visual Studio Code]((https://code.visualstudio.com/)), or "VS Code" for short.
 1. [Install Virtual Studio Code](https://ramnauth.github.io/cs%20102/2018/09/10/introduction/#install-vs-code)
 2. [Enable C++](https://ramnauth.github.io/cs%20102/2018/09/10/introduction/#install-vs-code)
 3. [Install C++ Compiler](https://ramnauth.github.io/cs%20102/2018/09/10/introduction/#install--configure-a-c-compiler)